 Handbook: the book is not covered by the University and must be purchased by the student before the start of the course.
 Title: Marco Mezzadri, “Italiano Plus A1-A2”, Volume 1, Bonacci editore, 2015, ISBN 9788820108816

 Certificate of attendance: a regular and active attendance is compulsory once admitted.
 Students who meet the 75% attendance requirement and pass the final exam will receive a certificate of attendance.

 ECTS points: no ECTS are given except for SEMP (ex Erasmus), Swiss Mobility and International Exchange students who will be awarded 1 ECTS credit point after successful completion of the course.

-Semestral course: USI students and professionals willing to continue studying Italian free of charge after the Intensive course can apply for the Corso elementare 2 extensive course (CEFR A2 level) held throughout the Semester.
+Semestral course: USI students and professionals willing to continue studying Italian free of charge after the Intensive course can apply for the Corso elementare A2 semester-time course (CEFR A2 level) held throughout the Semester.